OpenVoiceOS/ovos-personal-backend/README.md

 - per device skill settings database can be found at `~/.local/share/json_database/ovos_skill_settings.json`
 - shared skill settings database can be found at `~/.local/share/json_database/ovos_shared_skill_settings.json`

+metrics, wake words and utterances respect the individual devices `opt_in` flag, nothing will be saved unless devices opt_in (default True)

 ## Admin api

 Since there is no UI some endpoints are provided to manage your devices